If this is your first time in the class, you should:

 How this course is organized

-PRM 447 Research Methods is divided into six major areas.
-Buttons for these areas appear at the top of each page in the course.
+PRM 447 Research Methods web site is divided into six major areas.
+Navigation buttons for these areas appear at the top of each page in the course.
 The six areas are:

 Getting Started